AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 <b>1.
 Type Mapping</b><br>
 Customization allows mapping a source type (aka "boxable type") to a specific target type (aka "mapped type").
-For example, the built-in customization (which can be deactivated) maps all common signed integral types to the same destination type \b integer, unless they are bigger than the latter.
+For example, the built-in customization (which can be deactivated) maps all common signed integral types to the same destination type #alib::integer, unless they are bigger than the latter.

 <b>2.
 Type Conversion Mechanics</b><br>
 Depending on the customization performed, specific code for type conversion for both, boxing and